 Jack Herer (THC: 23%, CBN: 1%)

-Very uplifting strain, great for boosting energy, feelings of happiness, focus and creativity.
-It’s recommended for daytime use when you have to do your everyday activities since it makes the mind clear.
+Jack Herer is a very uplifting strain, great for boosting energy, happiness, focus, and creativity.
+It’s recommended for daytime use since it induces euphoria, while coincidentally making the mind a bit more clear.

 Sour Diesel (THC: 26%, CBD: 2%)

-One of the best strains for medical patients, Sour Diesel provides instant relief, giving you energy and a gust of creativity.
+One of the best strains for medical patients, Sour Diesel provides instant relief, an influx of energy and a gust of creativity.
 It’s very commonly used among depression and anxiety patients.

 Pineapple Express (THC: 25%, CBN: 1%)

-Pineapple Express is used for a number of medical conditions, especially for stress and depression.
-It will give you enough energy to go about your day but will calm you down at the same time.
-This one is perfect for daytime use.
+Pineapple Express is used for a number of medical conditions, especially for treating stress and depression.
+It will give you enough energy to go about your day but will calm you down once it starts to wear off.
+This one is also best used in the day.

 AK-47 (THC: 13-20%, CBD: 1%)

-This strain is a good choice for those suffering from pain and other symptoms of depression.
-It relaxes the body but makes you very social and creative.
+AK-47 is a good choice for those suffering from pain and other symptoms of depression.
+It will relax your body while helping you become very social and creative.

 Lamb’s Bread (THC: 19-25%, CBD: 1%)